 The University of Central Missouri is one of the nation’s most affordable universities.
 UCM works hard to keep tuition costs low.
 In fact, over the past seven years, the average cost of tuition has increased less than 3 percent each year and has not increased more than the inflation rate.
 You’ll save money by earning your degree on time through our Learning to a Greater Degree contract.
-Stay on track and you’ll remain eligible to receive the 15-to-Finish Scholarship in your senior year.

 The cost of tuition per credit hour is:

 *Per credit hour rates do not include the following fees: mandatory, technology, testing, program, or course.
 Refer to the complete list of 2019-2020 rates approved by the UCM Board of Governors.
 Additional Course/Program Fees per credit hour or course may be applicable.

 **Non-resident portion of these fees is $237.60 per credit hour.

 ***Includes active Reserve and Guard members.

 We’ll help you explore how to finance your education, including applying for financial aid and understanding grants and other types of available aid.

 No matter if you're a future freshman, a transfer student or a current student, you may be eligible to receive UCM scholarships by completing a single application and automatically be considered for the UCM Bound Out-of-State Scholarship when you apply.